g-but/botsmann/README.md

 5. **Preview Locally** – Run `npm run dev` and navigate to `/bots/<your-bot>` in the browser to verify the layout and functionality.
 6. **Test & Refine** – Add Jest tests in `__tests__/` and iterate on the page until it behaves as expected.
 7. **Commit & Push** – Commit your changes, push them to GitHub, and open a pull request for review.

+The creation wizard progressively reveals options based on the assistant type you choose, making it easy to fill in only the relevant details.

 ### Code Conventions